WWSC: History

 In 1959, WWSC was acquired by Normandy Broadcasting.
 It featured a full service middle of the road format of popular music, news and sports.
-In September 1967, it added an FM companion, WWSC-FM 95.9 (now WCQL Queensbury, New York).
-At first WWSC-FM simulcast the AM station but later began airing an automated Top 40 sound.
+In September 1967, it added an FM companion, WWSC-FM 95.9 (now WCQL in Queensbury).
+At first, this simulcast the AM station, then began airing an automated Top 40 playlist.

-In the 1990s, as listeners increasingly turned to FM radio for music, WWSC completed its transition to a talk format.
-In 2008, WWSC was acquired by the Regional Radio Group LLC.
+In the 1990s, as listeners increasingly turned to the FM band for music, WWSC completed its transition to a talk radio format.
+In addition to syndicated programming, local talk shows included Off the Rails with Gonzo Gates on Mondays and I'm In with the Adirondack Regional Chamber of Commerce Fridays.
+In 2008, it was acquired by the Regional Radio Group LLC.

+WWSC featured coverage of local high school football, basketball and hockey.
+Its sports coverage garnered multiple New York State Broadcasters awards.
+It also aired Adirondack Thunder games from the ECHL.